 - Certain important functions are only provided by premium plans;

-You will need to access two separate tabs in order to browse through contacts and leads which can be a bit annoying and time-consuming.
+You will need to access two separate tabs in order to browse through contacts and leads which can be a bit of a time-consuming and annoying CRM experience.

 The platform offers four available pricing tiers: